Disney Cruise Line Embarkation Day

 What to Expect and How to Prepare

-Double Check Your Travel Documents
+Double Check & then TRIPLE CHECK Your Travel Documents

 Before you leave for the port, triple check your documentation requirements.
 Guests without proper passports, visas, or required citizenship documentation will be denied boarding, and Disney is very strict about this.